Raiyanx/Segment-tree/README.md

 # Segment-tree

 Segment tree is one of well known advanced strutures used for queries and point updates to an array.
-Given an array, one can perform who operations both of which take O(logn) time where n is the length of the array.
+Given an array, one can perform two operations both of which take O(logn) time where n is the length of the array.
 As we shall see, using Lazy segment tree and Persistent segment tree we are able to acomplish a lot more.
 But let us go through the basics of Segment tree for now.

 ### Range Query
 One can find, for example, the sum, min, or max of a given range ``[l,r]`` where ``1 <= l <= r <= n``.
 Usually, just by going through all the values, one can find the range query is O(n) time.
 Even though this might not seem bad, if there involves a lot of queries, this quickly turns out too much for the computer to handle.
 The Segment tree enables one to execute a range query in O(logn) which is indeed a lot faster.